 Both of these dogs have benefitted from receiving heartworm treatment and are alive because of the generosity of our donors, like you.

 We contniue to be amazed and astonished at the high percentage of dogs in Louisiana who need heartworm treatment to stay alive.
 Without this expensive treatment, they will die.
 Without weeks of convalescing and keeping them calm after the heartworm treatment, they would die.
 We have to spend more money to keep these dogs who received this treatment calm and quiet.
 We also can't neuter or spay the dogs without having them treated for the heartworm first.

 All this takes time and money.
 For that, we thank you from the bottom of our hearts.

 We get over 100 telephone calls, e-mails and Facebook posts PER DAY asking us to take dogs.
 Of course, we can't take in even a small percentage of those dogs.
-We try to focus on the Louisiana dogs because their potential is so dismal without our help.
-Sadly, we disappoint most people who call for help.
-We try hard to e-mail them back and give them other options, but we know and are sad that most of the dogs that we can't take won't make it.
+Our focus now is on dogs in the Louisiana state, which is also a state with the HIGHEST rate of heartworm infection anywhere in the country.

 Until next time...Jamie